The Best GPS for Your Boat: From Basics to Bells and Whistles

 What Have We Learned?

-We've learned that a GPS is as important to boating as life jackets, anchors and dock line.
+We've learned that a GPS is as important to boating as life jackets, buoys, anchors, chains and dock line.
 The first thing to point out is there are numerous manufacturers of GPS units for the marine community.
 In this review, I wanted to feature the best boat and marine GPS names and units that I felt were popular and spanned the affordable price bands.

 In essence, whether you're spending $100 or $1000, the aim is the same.
-You want a GPS unit that does the basics, such as allows you to mark way points, acts as a compass and tells you your position on the ocean.
+You want a GPS unit that does the basics, such as allowing you to mark waypoints, acting as a compass and telling you your position on the ocean.
 The other features are nice to have, but having them often comes at an increased cost.

 As with all of these things, you'll ultimately decide what marine GPS unit is best for your boat, and you'll decide how much you want to spend.